Back to Students

 Your day-to-day experience in FlightSense follows this cycle:

-- One of you records a voice debrief in the app (tap Log Debrief, select your instructor, and talk through the flight)
+2. One of you records a debrief in the app—tap Log Debrief, select your instructor, and either talk through the training event or type your notes (see Recording a Debrief)

-- Your instructor links the debrief to a course lesson, grades your content items, and adds time and activity data
+3. Your instructor links the log to a course lesson, grades your content items, and adds time and activity data

-- You review the debrief log—tap any flight card in the Log tab to see the transcript, lesson grades, ACS task feedback, and instructor notes
+4. You review the debrief log—tap any flight card in the Log tab to see the AI summary, lesson grades, ACS task feedback, and instructor notes

 Common issues